Services this Week

 The annual service of honoring the commemorating the greeting of the Archangel Gabriel to the Theotokos.
 Almost entirely sung.
 Come and seek the blessed intercessions of the Theotokos, who stands before her Son and our Lord on our behalf.

-The Greek Nationality Room of the University of Pittsburgh will be holding its annual Greek Independence Day celebration on Sunday, March 25, 2012 at St. Nicholas Cathedral.
+The Greek Nationality Room of the University of Pittsburgh will be holding its annual Greek Independence Day celebration today at St. Nicholas Cathedral.
 The event will begin with a Doxology service at 5:00 p.m. followed by performances by Greek dance troupes, Greek language students, keynote speaker Father Stelyios Muksuris, MLitt, PhD, Protopresbyter, Holy Cross Greek Orthodox Church, and area musicians performing Greek songs.
 Refreshments will be served immediately following the performance.

 JOY & HOPE Lenten Sleep Over - April 6/7